jthomerson/dotfiles/install-setup/install-everything.md

 ### Install Homebrew

-Note that this script must be run with a user that can `sudo`.
+**Note that this script must be run with a user that can `sudo`.**

+See [brew.sh](https://brew.sh/) for the latest command, which may be:

 ```
-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 #### Alternate Installation as Non-Admin